Rigidity of Spectral Encodings under Weyl Growth Conditions

 For the density, put $y:=\pi-C\to\infty$ and $F(y):=\NC(\pi-y)=N_\Delta(y/\epsilon)$.
 Then

-By smoothing on scales $h=o(y)$ (Prop.~\ref{prop:smooth-N}) we may assume eventual monotonicity required by the monotone density theorem; the asymptotics are unchanged.
-By Karamata's differentiation (monotone density) theorem for regularly varying functions (Bingham–Goldie–Teugels \cite[§§1.4–1.7, Thm.~1.7.2]{BGT87}), if $F(y)=y^\alpha\ell(y)$ with $\alpha>0$ and $\ell\in\RV_0$ is ultimately monotone, then $F'(y)\sim \alpha y^{\alpha-1}\ell(y)$.
+$F$ is monotone as a counting function; we apply the smoothing of Prop.~\ref{prop:smooth-N} only to interpret $F'$ as a classical derivative, without affecting the asymptotics.
+By Karamata's differentiation (monotone density) theorem for regularly varying functions (Bingham--Goldie--Teugels \cite[§§1.4--1.7, Thm.~1.7.2]{BGT87}; see also \cite{Grieser2009,Sogge2014}), if $F(y)=y^\alpha\ell(y)$ with $\alpha>0$ and $\ell\in\RV_0$ is ultimately monotone, then $F'(y)\sim \alpha y^{\alpha-1}\ell(y)$.
 Hence

 Since $\rho_{\mathrm{bulk}}(C)=-\frac{d}{dC}\NC(C)=\frac{d}{dy}F(y)$ with $y=\pi-C$, \eqref{eq:edge-density-asymp} follows and $\rho_{\mathrm{bulk}}\ge 0$.

 For the converse, with $\Lambda=(\pi-C)/\epsilon$,